 The tests for a patient will depend on the clinical assessment and what has already been done.
-We often do bloods and sometimes urine tests to decide the right treatment for the patient, and response to treatment.
+We often do bloods and sometimes urine tests to decide the right treatment for the patient, as well as looking at the response to treatment.

 Bone density is measured by a machine that uses low levels of X-rays to measure bone strength.
 During this painless test, you lie on a padded table as a scanner passes over your body.
 In most cases, only a few bones are checked – usually in the hip, wrist and spine.